BarisAlbayrakIEEE/BarisAlbayrakIEEE/README.md

 [PersistentDAG](https://github.com/BarisAlbayrakIEEE/PersistentDAG.git) repository in my github page contains a persistent DAG data structure.
 The README file of the repository presents a detailed discussion about the FP and DOD principles.

-I had some earlier work on a geometry library which is currently a mixture of buggy code.
-I will publish two libraries from this work:
-- **GeometryLibrary_OCCT, C++03:** Relying on OCCT smart pointers (i.e., handles); will present a primitive library without interfaces and design patterns
-- **GeometryLibrary_Modern, C++20:** A well-designed concurrent library; will present a concurrent modern geometry library.

-Please see [github](https://github.com/BarisAlbayrakIEEE/cpp) repository for the above two.

 ## 2.4.
 Data Structures and Algorithms <a id='sec24'></a>
 The complexity analysis is the main issue under this topic.